ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

    printed out in step 1.

 #### 3. Update input.json

-NOTE: stop here.
-This is not ready yet.

 1. Make sure the variables in the `.env` file have been updated, then run `just prepare-json` to update the `input.json` file.